luhao007/WoW-Classic-Addons/AddOns/GTFO/ReadMe.txt

 * Fixed The War Within spells (world)
 * Added TWW spells for Liberation of Undermine
 * Added TWW spells for TWW Delves

+5.17
+* Updated for patch 11.1.5
+* Updated TOC for WoW Classic 1.15.7
+* Added "Brann Mode" and "Alert Delay Time" in GTFO Options
+* Added The War Within spells (world)
+* Added TWW spells for Liberation of Undermine
+* Added TWW spells for Darkflame Cleft
+* Added TWW spells for TWW Delves

+5.17.1
+* Fixed LUA crash issues

+5.17.2
+* Added TWW spells for The Rookery
+* Added BFA Spells for Horrific Visions

+5.17.3
+* Updated for patch 11.1.7
+* Added The War Within spells (world)
+* Removed "TrivialLevel" from Burning Crusade spells

+5.17.4
+* Updated for WoW Mists of Pandaria Classic 5.5.0
+* Added BFA spells for Shrine of the Storm
+* Added BFA spells for King's Rest